ProtoconNet/protocon-general-doc/docs/cli/seal.rst

 sign-fact
 ---------------------------------------------------

-| By ``sign-fact`` command, create signature for operation facts.
+| The ``sign-fact`` command is used for creating signatures for operation facts.

 | This command is used to add a fact signature to the operation contained in the seal.
 You must pass the seal data containing the operation to this command.

-| The purpose of use is in the case of an operation created by an account with multisig or when signing of multiple nodes is required such as currency registration.
+| This command is mainly used when an operation is created by an account with multi sig or when signing multiple nodes is required, such as in currency registration.

 .. code-block:: shell